ZeyuCao/The_Emotional_Arc_Of_GOT_Scripts/README.md

 ![This is an image](https://github.com/ZeyuCao/Sentiment_Analysis_on_GOT/blob/main/README_Photos/2.jpg)

 So it wouldn't be hard to imagine the joy and the expectation I had in 2019 when the last season of the show was premiered.
-I have my own media self media, so that I wrote several reviewing articles on the show and gained over 1.3 million views.
+I have my own self media with near 55k followers in [Zhihu](https://www.zhihu.com/people/cao-tu-dou-94), so that I wrote several reviewing articles on the show and gained over 1.3 million views.

 ![This is an image](https://github.com/ZeyuCao/Sentiment_Analysis_on_GOT/blob/main/README_Photos/creator_center.png)